skully-coder/shiksha-ai/CODE_OF_CONDUCT.md

 Maintainers have the right and responsibility to remove, edit, or reject:
 - Comments, commits, code, wiki edits, issues, and other contributions that violate this Code of Conduct.

+Please note that an issue would be considered stale if there is no activity on it for seven days.
+This is done to encourage other developers who have ideas for the same issue who did not have a chance to contribute originally.
+The same also goes for PRs with more than three days of inactivity.

 ---

 ## 🧭 Scope